aravindmunna/hello-world-react-and-typescript-book/README.md

 Then we review some interesting concepts in React and TypeScript.

+##Programming Language

+This book will use [ECMAScript 2015 (ES6)](http://tc39.github.io/ecma262/).
+React and TypeScript discussions and source code will be expressed in ES6 and above.

 ##Code Samples and Examples

 You can find the code samples and examples from the book on GitHub - http://charleslbryant.github.io/hello-react-and-typescript.